Avoid Being a Victim of Online Scams

 Scammers are vague on job details, such as payment or company information.
-During an interview, many will avoid your questions or ask for personal information such as your social security number, birth date, address, and bank or credit card details.
+Many will avoid your questions or ask for personal information such as your social security number, birth date, address, and bank or credit card details during an interview.
 Many are very abrupt and push hard to obtain these vital details.

 Never EVER give out personal details to anyone before you research and confirm the legitimacy of ANY company.
 Search for their financial information, a company website, social networks, and reviews.
 This will help you develop a better understanding of any company you may be interested in working with.

 3. "Jobs" involving money transfers are a guaranteed scam.

 Let's say someone approaches you with a job, and it seems legit.
 So, part of the details includes receiving your payment via check.
 You receive a much larger amount than previously agreed on.
 They tell you that it was a mistake and need you to transfer part of that to another person.
 You transfer the money.
 Your account is suddenly negative because the check bounced!

 About 10 years ago, this almost happened to me.
 I thought I was signing up for a short project transferring data from word documents to spreadsheets.
 The client claimed he needed to send a check for me to process because he was out of the country.
 I thought it was odd, but I decided to see what would happen if the package were sent.
 I received a notification from Guru.com letting me know they banned this client for being a scam artist, aka a criminal.
 Immediately I sent him an email letting him know not to contact me any further.
 I never opened the package and let it go back to FedEx.